 Looking at himself in the mirror; his deep brown eyes see a middle-aged man.
 He places his hands on his head.
 The pain.
 He reaches into his jeans pocket and pulls out a bottle of Imitrex medication.
 These damn migraines.
 Popping the lid off the medicine bottle, he looks down and shakes his head.
 One pill, damn it.
 Smacking the faucet handle on, he scoops a handful of cold water.
 He pops his last pill into his mouth and washes it down with the water in his hand.

 Drake looks back at the mirror and runs his hands through his short hair.
 The graying hair is fighting for dominance over the brown hair, who will become king of my hair.
 Laughing to himself, he reaches for the paper towels.
 Ripping a few sheets from the roll, he dries his face, hands, and what he could on his shirt and jeans.
-He pitches the wet towels into the trashcan by the toilet.
+He pitches the wet towels in the trashcan by the toilet.

 Taking a deep breath and letting it out, he opens the bathroom door and walks out.
-Looking around, he spots a corner booth, walks over to it and slides in.
+Looking around, he spots a corner booth, walks over to it, and slides in.
 The waitress walks over to him and places a glass of water on the table and hands him a menu.
 “Do you want to hear the specials?”

 “No. Just burger and fries.”

-“What you want on the burger?”
+“What do you want on the burger?”

-The waitress, in her blue jeans and a red t-shirt with the words “All-Night Diner” plastered on the front, smiles while writing out his order.
+The waitress, in her blue jeans and a red t-shirt with the words “All-Night Diner,” plastered on the front, smiles while writing out his order.
 She looks up at him, cheeks red.
 “Anything else?”

 “No, thank you.”